zNaLa/docs/docs/Playing a song.md

 title: Playing a Song
 ---

-Now you have Rythm sitting nicely in your server.
-That's great! ([Click here](/adding_rythm) if you haven't!)
-To start playing songs through Rythm, follow this guide:
+Now that you have Rythm in your server, you can get the party started!
+To begin playing songs through Rythm, follow this guide:

 **1. Join a Voice Channel.**
   - You can do that by clicking on the channel with a speaker icon.